All Episodes

 Reagan went down to the convention floor next to Ford and gave a great speech.

-Reagan, you know, it spread the word in places like Texas and and and uh did the right things.
+Reagan spread the word in places like Texas and did the right things.

 Let me talk a little bit about your speech.

-I've told that story many times, but I used to also MC all these events you were speaking at in Georgia, and three minutes before you're about to get up to the podium and I would introduce you.
+I've told that story many times, but I used to also MC all these events you were speaking at in Georgia.

-You would ask for my pen, because you never carry a pen, apparently, and uh you would take out a cloth napkin and you'd write down three or four things, and that became a a forty-five minute rift on whatever you wanted to speak about that night, and it was always captivating.
+And you would take out a cloth napkin and you write down three or four things, and that became a 45-minute rift on whatever you wanted to speak about that night, and it was always captivating.

-Last night was the first time in the twenty-five plus years we have been friends that I can remember you ever really preparing a speech as thoroughly as you did last night, and in many ways it showed.
+Last night was the first time in the 25-plus years we have been friends that I can remember you ever really preparing a speech as thoroughly as you did last night.

-I mean, you you just every single word thought line was just pitch perfect.
+I mean, you just, every single word, thought, line was just pitch perfect.

 Why don't we talk a little bit about the case you were laying out last night?

-Well, look, uh as you know, and and I mentioned last night, uh I had the wonderful help because I knew we had very limited time, and I wanted to say something that was very important and very powerful.
+Well, look, as you know, and I mentioned last night, I had wonderful help because I knew we had very limited time, and I wanted to say something that was very important and very powerful.

-And so I I asked uh we have a team with uh Joe DeSantis and uh Ross Worthington and Vince Haley, and then Clista's sort of the senior editor.
+And so I asked, we have a team with Joe DeSantis and Ross Worthington and Vince Haley, and then Clista is sort of the senior editor.

-And and we did we went through I think seven iterations of that speech trying to get it just right.
+And we went through, I think, seven iterations of that speech, trying to get it just right.

 And I'll give you an example.

-There's a section in that speech where I go through terrorist attack after terrorist attack after terrorist attack, and then at the end I stop and say, that's the last thirty-seven days.
+There's a section in that speech where I go through terrorist attack after terrorist attack after terrorist attack.

-And I had a friend who who sent me a note last night and said that his sister who's very knowledgeable, said she was startled that there have been that many attacks in thirty-seven days.
+And I had a friend who sent me a note last night and said that his sister, who's very knowledgeable, said she was startled that there had been that many attacks in 37 days.

-And my goal is to get across to people that that we are in dramatically greater danger than people understand, that this is a real problem, and that we had better be prepared to talk through that that we are at war with Islamic supremacist, that there are a lot more of them and they're a lot more dangerous than we allow ourselves to believe.
+And my goal is to get across to people that we are in dramatically greater danger than people understand, that this is a real problem, and that we had better be prepared to talk through that we are at war with Islamic supremacists, that there are a lot more of them, and they're a lot more dangerous than we allow ourselves to believe.

 And that we had better be prepared to win the war because losing it would be catastrophic for our entire civilization.